We have to use donor sperm/eggs/embryos to have a child. How important are genetic ties to feeling close and connected to a child?

 Having Your Baby Through Egg Donation by Ellen Sarasohn and Evelina Sterling (2012)

-Assisted Human Reproduction Canada also has a section on third party reproduction and the Canadian law, which you can access here.
+Assisted Human Reproduction Canada has a fact sheet on third party reproduction and the Canadian law here.

 If you convey the message to your child, that she or he was wanted and that you made a loving choice to bring them into this world, you will be sending a powerful and important message about their origins and about the fact that they were conceived from love.

 In the past, it was common for parents to keep their child’s origins a secret for fear that the child would be upset, or when they are older that they would reject their non-genetic parent.
 Couples also worried about how other family members would feel about the child if they knew.
 But times have changed, and many more parents are talking to their children from an early age, and explaining in simple, positive terms, how they were created.

 When they are older, some donor conceived children express curiosity about their donor.
 As a way of better understanding themselves, they may want to find out more about their donor’s medical history, family history, appearance, or about him/her as a person.
 This curiosity is normal.
 It doesn’t mean they want to have a relationship with the donor or that they see the donor as their parent.
 They usually just want to know more about their origins.

 If you are considering using a donor to help you have a child, these children’s books may be useful in understanding how donor conception can be explained to a child: